Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 ## The community

 The community is a group of people contributing to the same project by proposing changes.
 Those are reviewed by the community members and accepted if they make sense and if nobody complains, or when there is an agreement after a technical debate.
 All the discussions are oriented towards technical facts.
 The proposed changes must be beneficial to the community.
-The maintainers are special members: they have the knowledge and the history of the project, as well as the last word and the responsibility of commiting the changes.
+The maintainers are special members.
+They have the knowledge and the history of the project, as well as the last word and the responsibility of commiting the changes.

 ## The mindset